Toward an Efficient Multi-class Classification in an Open Universe: Results and Discussion

 \subsection{Evaluation on Face Recognition}

 We evaluate Galaxy-SVM on face recognition using the Olivetti faces dataset from AT\&T Laboratories Cambridge\footnote{http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html}.
-This dataset consists on a set of 400 pictures, 10 pictures each of 40 individuals.
-The pictures were taken at different times, varying the lighting, facial expressions (open/closed eyes, smiling, $etc.$) and facial details (with/without glasses, $etc.$).
-Each picture is of size 64x64 resulting of a feature vector of 4096 values of gray levels.
-Figure \ref{fig:olivetti_visualization_a} shows a sample from the dataset representing face picture examples for 8 individuals.
+This dataset consists of a set of 400 pictures, 10 pictures each of 40 individuals.
+The pictures were taken at different times, varying the lighting, facial expressions and facial details.
+Each picture is of a size of 64x64 resulting in a feature vector of 4096 values of gray levels.
 The task is to identify the identity of the pictured individuals.
-Figure \ref{fig:olivetti_visualization_b} shows a t-SNE visualization of the dataset, where each data point is colored according to ground truth class membership.
-In opposite to the handwriting digits dataset, we notice a high inter-class overlapping between the different clusters making it difficult to isolate each class separately.
+Figure \ref{fig:olivetti_visualization} shows a t-SNE visualization of the dataset.
+In opposite to the previous dataset, we notice a high inter-class overlapping making it difficult to isolate each class separately.
 With so many classes, such inter-class overlapping, and only 10 examples per class, the classification of this dataset is very challenging.
-Transforming this dataset into an open-set classification makes the classification even more challenging.
+Transforming this dataset into an open-set recognition task makes the classification even more challenging.

-Figure \ref{fig:olivetti_classif_softening_SVM} shows the classification results in f-measure using different values of $\delta$ at \textit{openness}=0.5 meaning that 20 classes are seen in training and all the 40 classes are encountered in prediction.
-Again, SVM performance was very poor compared to that of Galaxy-SVM in the best case where our approach outperformed SVM by more than 80\% order of magnitude.
-Indeed, even with no softening ($\delta$=0), Galaxy-SVM was able to outperform SVM by approximately 60\% order of magnitude.